-Lola completed almost 400 4K VFX shots on this epic series.
+As principle vendor, Lola completed almost 400 4K VFX shots on this epic series.
 Shot on location in South Africa and retelling the story of the Trojan Wars, the project threw up some interesting challenges for Lola’s team of artists.

 VFX Supervisor Adam McInnes commissioned Lola to build the ancient city of Troy, and create many other effects including an invading fleet, clashing armies, CG sea plates, crowds, fire and blood effects across eight episodes.